healthfinch/policies/systems_access_policy.md

 * The level of security assigned to a user to the organization’s information systems is based on the minimum necessary amount of data access required to carry out legitimate job responsibilities assigned to a user’s job classification and/or to a user needing access to carry out treatment, payment, or healthcare operations.
 * All access requests are treated on a ‘least-access principle”.
 * healthfinch maintains a minimum necessary approach to access to Customer data.
-As such, Catalyze, including all workforce members, does not readily have access to any ePHI.
+As such, healthfinch, including all workforce members, does not readily have access to any ePHI.

 ## Access Authorization